HermanL02/WarwickUniversity-Notes/202404/Script.md

 ## WeChat Potential Architecture Change
 Our current method for injection is fully based on the current architecture of WeChat.
 As we may already know, that Tencent recently updated the QQ architecture from C++ to Electron, which is actually the framework we are using now.
 The reason for them to change it is to save its multi-platform developer cost.
 If the architecture of WeChat changes, our app would become deprecated and cannot be regularly updated.

+## WeChat Implemented E2EE Function
+If WeChat implemented the E2EE function, this project will be useless.

 # Current Process and Schedule

 As you can see from this timeline, I have worked on the Electron Windows version back to February and finished my design at that time.
 I have finished my Mobile version on April.
 I will also put my other schedules on this timeline.